The Scottish Government’s restrictions around non-essential housing repairs and maintenance works were relaxed from Monday 26 April 2021.

-We are still increasing our temporary furnished accommodation portfolio to meet an anticipated increase in demand.
+We increased our temporary furnished accommodation portfolio to meet an anticipated rise in demand.
 We have moved all homeless people who were using St Andrews Court Hostel to temporary furnished accommodation, to make sure tenants can self-isolate if they need to.

 We have issued hygiene packs to everyone using our temporary accommodation to help everyone to maintain cleanliness standards.
 We’re grateful for the help of a number of local charities who are also contributing to this with community donations.

 If you are homeless or at risk of being homeless you can speak with a Housing Options Officer during office hours by calling 01563 554400 or email email@example.com.
 We can provide you with temporary accommodation as well as advice and assistance to prevent you from becoming homeless.

 If you require assistance outwith office hours please call 0345 724 0000.